Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Algorithm for Vertex-Weighted Matching with Integral Advice

 \Cref{fig:fufl} plots the penalty functions $\fl$ and $\fu$ for three values of $R$.
 The parameter $R\in[0,\frac{3}{4}]$ affects the separation between $\fl$ and $\fu$.
 If $R=0$, then $\fl,\fu$ are the constant functions $0,1$ respectively, from which it can be seen that Algorithm~\ref{alg:main} will fully match all the vertices suggested by the advice.
 Intuitively, setting $R=0$ is desirable when we trust that the advice will perform well.
 On the other extreme, setting $R=\frac{3}{4}$ guarantees the maximum possible robustness, which is not reliant on the advice.
 Surprisingly, even in this case there is a bit of separation between $\fl$ and $\fu$ (see \Cref{fig:fufl}), and hence the algorithm still discriminates between offline vertices $j\in S_1$ vs.\ $j\notin S_1$, despite its distrust in the advice.
 We plot one intermediate value where $R=\frac{5}{9}$.

 Finally, having decided penalty functions for the offline vertices, there is still the question of how to balance their potential levels when multiple online vertices $D_1$ can arrive in the first stage.
 Fortunately, this question was answered by \citet{feng2021two}, who show that problem~$P_1$ is the right one to solve, and establish a neat structural decomposition on its solution.
-Our \Cref{lem:structural} is a simplified version of the structural decomposition from their paper, which suffices for our purposes, and importantly, allowing for \textit{heterogeneous} penalty functions across offline vertices $j\in S$.
+Our \Cref{lem:decomp_vertex_weighted} is a local version of the structural decomposition from their paper which allows for \textit{heterogeneous} penalty functions across offline vertices $j\in S$ that do not necessarily satisfy their boundary conditions of $f_j(0)=0$ and $f_j(1)=1$.
+We note that the {original results from} \cite{feng2021two} can also be derived with {this new} structural lemma in place of their structural decomposition.